Last Updated on

 Selling 20 pieces of original art a year is a more clear vision.
 Now you have something to shoot for.

 Your first plan might not get you to your destination.
 But you can learn from the outcome of your efforts.
 You will keep trying different plans until you reach your goals.

 Successful artists are willing to try new plans and learn from them.
-You can not grow if you are not willing to try new ideas and learn from them.
+You can not grow if you are not willing to try new ideas.

-Do not be to concerned about your vision being perfect.
+Do not be too concerned about your vision being “perfect.”
 You can always adjust it as your business grows.
-Your vision today might be completly different then you vision five years from now.
+Your vision today might be completely different then you vision five years from now.

 Identify Your Ideal Customer